multiscale/muscle3/docs/source/fortran.rst

 Eagle-eyed readers will have noticed that ``dx`` and ``x_max`` are missing.
 That is because we'll derive the size of the state vector of the model (``U``) from the state we receive, rather than from the configuration.
-To facilitate that, the index variable ``i`` and the size ``U_size`` are now of integer kind ``LIBMUSCLE_size``.
-Both the default integer kind and ``LIBMUSCLE_size`` are easily large enough to accomodate any reasonable state size, so this doesn't matter much, but MUSCLE 3 uses the ``LIBMUSCLE_size`` kind for sizes and so we'll use it here too.
-If that doesn't work for your model, then you can use the standard Fortran ``int()`` function to convert between the different kinds.

 Creating an Instance
 ````````````````````